Spiraxz/Disease-Prediction-Project/README.md

 3. **Detailed Disease Information:** Upon predicting a disease, the application fetches detailed information about the disease from the Bard API, providing users with comprehensive insights into the condition, including symptoms, causes, treatments, and preventive measures.

-4. **User Authentication and Privacy:** The application ensures user privacy and data security by implementing user authentication mechanisms to protect sensitive information.

 5. **Responsive Design:** The web application is designed to be responsive, ensuring compatibility across various devices, including desktops, tablets, and smartphones, for a seamless user experience.

 ## Technology Stack